 Shopify Shipping billing

-Shopify Shipping labels and label price adjustments are charged to the credit card that is on file for your Shopify account.
+Shopify Shipping labels and label price adjustments are charged to the credit card that's on file for your Shopify account.
 All Shopify Shipping charges are billed in USD.
-If you are in Canada or Australia, then shipping label prices are shown in your local currency when you purchase the label, but the charge on your invoice is in USD.
+If your business is in Canada, Australia, France, or the United Kingdom, then shipping label prices are displayed in your local currency when you purchase the label, but the charge on your invoice is in USD.

 Shipping label charges